 Understand what it means when related services are recommended for your child in special education.

 You’ll hear lots of unique words and strings of letters used in the special education world.
 Here are some of the most common.

 Understand the key roles of those who attend the ARD committee meeting.

 If your child is not eligible for special education services, he may still qualify for some services under a 504 plan.

 This Texas state agency provides critical services for children with disabilities.
 This article gives an overview of those services and links to more information.

-Learn about this Texas program which provides services to children with extraordinary medical needs, disabilities, and chronic health conditions.
+Learn about this Texas program which provides services to children with extraordinary medical needs, disabilities, and chronic health conditions from a Texas physician.

 Understand what is discussed during the ARD meeting.